Rash-in/SkyrimModdingLinux/README.md

 Open the golden ticket and start using this format to enter in ALL THE PLUGIN NAMES.
 For safety sake I went in order top down assuming this was also the load order.

 Do this process repeatedly:   save, select all.
 Go back to the original file.
 Select All paste -> Save.
 Open Game -> go back to mods, ensure all is checked and in the order you have in the file.
 If not find where the typo is and go back and fix it.
-Repeat this process until FULLY WORKING.
+Repeat this process until ALL Mods are listed in order.
 Save the golden ticket in three other places, probably in a safety deposit box as well.
+Add to it, and back it up.

 Create new game to play.
 Should take less than an hour for 90% of it.
 Took me 1.5 on a practiced run. because I am a slow typer when I have fear instilled in me.
 (CRIES).